 - A sprinkling of salt for pre-salting the meat

 - 1/2 teaspoon cayenne

 - 1/2 cup milk

-- Canola oil, rice bran oil, or other high smoke point oil or fat for frying
+- Canola oil, peanut oil, extra virgin olive oil, or other fat for frying

 - 1/4 cup whipping cream

 - 1 3/4 cups milk